<botshield-verify> Web Component

 ></botshield-verify>

-<!-- This hidden input is auto-created on verification success -->
+<!-- These hidden inputs are auto-created on verification success -->

 <!-- <input type="hidden" name="botshield_token" value="eyJhbGc..."> -->